 - S&P, to taste

-- Slice red or white onions into half moons.
+- Slice red onions into half moons or large dice.

-- To make your own balsamic reduction - pour half a bottle (1 ½ cups) of inexpensive balsamic vinegar into a small saucepan.
+- Balsamic Reduction Recipe: pour half a bottle (1 ½ cups) of inexpensive balsamic vinegar into a small saucepan.

 - Bring it to a boil, reduce heat and let actively simmer while the vinegar reduces to half.
+Stir and check on vinegar frequently.
 Once the vinegar coats the back of the spoon, it's ready.
 Approximately 30-40 minutes.

 - The vinegar continues to thicken slightly as it cools.
-Store in the fridge or cupboard in an airtight container for several months.
+Store in the fridge or cupboard in an airtight container for up to several months.